 It was Sunday and we arrived just after the market opened at 11:30 – and over the afternoon the crowds just kept increasing.

-You can buy real traditional glass baubles for the tree…
+Here at the Trier Christmas Market you can buy real traditional glass baubles for the tree…

 …or any number of variety of posies, orchids or floral decorations.

 ..or – since it was the 1st Sunday of Advent – you could select an Advent ring and take it home to light the first of the 4 candles for the weeks of Advent.

 The Trier Christmas Market takes place in the medieval central market place …

 …and it is a gathering place for locals and tourists alike to drink Glüwein – or for children, hot orange juice and honey – with friends – old and new.

 As I watched people gathered happily around the Market Cross that has stood in the Market Square of Trier since 958, I thought of the quote of Scottish poet Alexander Smith, who said that:

 Christmas is the day

 We stopped for a drink and were soon in conversation with a couple who had come for a few days from a small town in Switzerland (3 ½ hrs away) to enjoy the Trier Christmas Market.